ohanasportstech/ohanasportstech.github.io/docs/privacy-policy.md

 We may disclose data if required by law or if necessary to protect rights, safety, or legal obligations.

+**a.
+User-Shared Drills and Playlists**
+The App allows users to share custom drills and playlists via a publicly accessible link.
+When you share a drill or playlist, the associated data—including drill names, notes, and configurations—becomes available to anyone who accesses the link.
+Ohana Sports does not restrict or monitor who accesses such links.
+We advise users not to include personally identifiable or sensitive information in shared drills or playlists.
+You can make a shared drill or playlist private again at any time, which disables the public link and prevents further access to that data.

 #### 5. Your Rights and Choices
 **a.
 GDPR (European Economic Area residents)**